Yatheesh-Nagella/yatheesh-portfolio/DOCS/AUTHENTICATION.md

 # Authentication Guide

-Complete guide to authentication and authorization in OneLedger.
+Complete guide to authentication and authorization in OneLibro.

 ## Table of Contents